About the functionality

 Slicing the 3D model

 Superimposition is a way to attach a planned or future project or construction to an existing 3D model.
-This is useful for departments that are planning significant engineering, construction, or major projects on a given platform in the future.
+This is useful for departments planning significant engineering, construction, or major projects on a given platform in the future.
 Use the superimpose functionality to add the future project to existing 3D models:

 - In Scope, click Add scope + and select the relevant department, then select the model ID.